qixucen/atom/README.md

 This is a lightweight, standalone implementation of the paper [Atom of Thoughts for Markov LLM Test-Time Scaling](https://arxiv.org/abs/2502.12018).
 An implementation under the [MetaGPT](https://github.com/geekan/MetaGPT) framework is also coming soon, which will be suitable for users familiar with that framework and its excellent open-source projects (including but not limited to [AFlow](https://arxiv.org/abs/2410.10762) (ICLR 2025 Oral) and [SPO](https://arxiv.org/abs/2502.06855)).

+## Community & Support

+We're thrilled by the amazing community response to our [initial announcement](https://x.com/didiforx/status/1895902471635288252) and grateful for all the successful reproduction reports.
+While this repository is a streamlined version optimized for clarity and ease of use (compared to our more comprehensive experimental codebase), we're committed to supporting your implementation journey.

+If you encounter any issues during implementation or have questions, please don't hesitate to reach out via email at <steamedbun2002@outlook.com>.

+## Future Directions

+Atomic reasoning remains underexplored, yet vital.
+Can LLMs master slow, atomic reasoning like o1 and R1's long CoT?
+This question requires continuous exploration and investigation.
+We are committed to advancing this research direction and sharing our insights with the community as we progress.

 ## Overview

 Atom of Thoughts (AoT) is a new reasoning framework that represents the solution as a composition of atomic questions.
 This approach transforms the reasoning process into a Markov process with atomic states, where state transitions use a two-phase mechanism: first decomposing the current question into a temporary dependency-based directed acyclic graph, then contracting its subquestions to form a new atomic question state.
 AoT significantly enhances large language models' performance on reasoning tasks while reducing computational waste.
 Additionally, these atomic states enable AoT to function as a plugin for existing test-time scaling methods, allowing for flexible integration that combines the strengths of different approaches.